Radiation therapy for Hodgkin lymphoma

-The most common side effects of radiation therapy are tiredness and lack of energy.
-Other side effects will depend on the part of the body being treated: for example, radiation therapy to the abdomen may cause an upset stomach and diarrhoea, while radiation therapy to the neck can make your mouth and throat sore and dry, make it harder to swallow and affect your sense of taste.
+Radiation doses used today are lower and more targeted than in the past, so there are fewer side effects.
+The most common side effect of radiation therapy is tiredness.
+Talk to your treatment team about suitable exercise during radiation therapy – improving fitness can help reduce tiredness.
+Other side effects will depend on the part of the body being treated, for example, radiation therapy to the abdomen may cause an upset stomach and diarrhoea.
 Treatment can also lead to skin changes such as red, dry and itchy skin at the treatment area.

 Side effects can build up towards the end of the course of treatment, but most will be temporary.
 You will have regular reviews with the radiation oncologist or other team members to monitor your progress and support you.
 Talk to your treatment team about any side effects that concern you.

-Some side effects from treatment may not show up until many months or years later.
+Some side effects from chemotherapy or radiation therapy may not show up until months or years after treatment.
 These are called late effects.
-Your treatment will be carefully planned to reduce the risk of any of these late effects.

-Heart problems – Chemotherapy can increase the risk of heart disease, although this is less common with the current treatment plans.
-Radiation therapy to the chest area can lead to heart disease.
+Heart problems – Chemotherapy can increase the risk of heart disease, and radiation therapy to the chest area can lead to heart disease.

 Second cancer – In some cases, there may be an increased risk of developing another cancer near the area where radiation therapy was given.
-Radiation therapy to the chest area is linked with an increased risk of breast cancer.
-People treated with some chemotherapy drugs may also have a higher risk of developing a second cancer later.
+People treated with some chemotherapy drugs may also have a higher risk of developing a second cancer later in life.

 Early menopause and infertility – Some chemotherapy drugs can damage your ovaries or testicles.
 This might lead to early menopause in women, and reduced fertility in both men and women.